 MediaStorm publishes diverse narratives on the human condition, offers advanced multimedia training seminars and collaborates with a diverse group of clients ranging from international corporations to individual photojournalists and artists.
-MediaStorm’s stories and interactive applications have received numerous honors, including five Webby Awards, 3 Emmys, five Online Journalism Awards Awards and the first-ever duPont Award for a Web-based production.
+MediaStorm’s stories and interactive applications have received numerous honors, including four Emmys, five Online Journalism Awards, six Webby Awards and the first-ever duPont Award for a Web-based production.

 Prior to launching MediaStorm in 2005, Storm spent two years as vice president of News, Multimedia & Assignment Services for Corbis, a digital media agency founded and owned by Bill Gates.
 Storm led Corbis' global strategy for the news, sports, entertainment and historical collections and he directed the representation of world-class photographers for assignment work with a focus on creating in-depth multimedia products.

 From 1995 to 2002, Storm was the first director of multimedia at MSNBC.com, a joint venture of Microsoft and NBC News, where he was responsible for the audio, photography and video elements of the site.
 In 1998, he created MSNBC's The Week in Pictures to showcase visual journalism in new media, a forerunner of the photography galleries that have become a standard offering of all major content sites today.